ThanhHung2112/PLANTER/README.md

 This is the source code for the prototype of automatic planting and watering system

+Counting leaves by using image processing with ESP32-CAM

 **Library:**

-py -m pip install opencv-python
+pip install opencv-python

-py -m pip install matplotlib
+pip install matplotlib

-py -m pip install pyrebase4
+pip install pyrebase4